petrilab-uva/2024-CDI-vaccine/README.md

 ## Dependencies
-Source code for RNA sequencing analysis includes .R scripts as well as .sh scripts, which must be run on the command line.
-These .sh scripts require a Python environment to run.
+Source code for RNA sequencing analysis includes .R scripts as well as a .sh script, which must be run on the command line.
+These .sh script require a Python environment to run.
 This environment was set up using [Anaconda](https://www.anaconda.com/download/), which provides the `conda` package manager.
 Conda virtual environments were used in these analyses to install required packages (FastQC, MultiQC, BBMap, and Kallisto) in isolation.
 To do this, create a new conda environment using the following code, then install the required packages within this environment.
 ```
 conda create --name ENVIRONMENT_NAME_HERE
 ```